"It is astonishing that in so many communities – and not just in Australia – the

-Younger persons see older persons differently to how older persons see themselves.
+Younger persons see older persons differently from how older persons see themselves.
 Misconceptions lead to barriers in therapeutic communication.
 These barriers often are the result of different opinions as to the definition of age, related to false stereotypes resulting in bullying and discrimination (Fact or Fiction?
 Stereotypes of Older Australians, Human Rights Commission, 2013).

 Bullying is designed to create a negative view of the person in an attempt to destroy their credibility and reputation (Crossman et al 2011 in O’Toole, p.
 184).
-Particularly disturbing is the fact that bullying of older persons is usually passive aggressive in nature and therefore not too easy to recognize.
-What’s more alarming is that passive aggressive bullying of older persons is so pervasive in education, workplace and the community it can be viewed as "normal" even by older persons.
+Particularly disturbing is the fact that bullying of older persons is usually passive-aggressive in nature and therefore not too easy to recognize.
+What’s more alarming is that passive- aggressive bullying of older persons is so pervasive in education, workplace and the community it can be viewed as "normal" even by older persons.

-Many factors contribute towards the effectiveness of communication between younger and older Australians.
+Many factors contribute to the effectiveness of communication between younger and older Australians.
 Factors specific to the health care professional and factors specific to the receiver or the ‘audience’ (O’Toole, 2012, p.
 7).
 Factors include bridges and barriers, effective and ineffective listening, verbal and non-verbal techniques.
 The sender, health professional or teacher, can enable or disable therapeutic communication.

 Unless you have been living under a rock or you are an older person in denial of the power in oldness, possibly because of negative stereotypes, a new age has dawned in the transition to a global, coordinated community and it’s premised on age.
-Can therapeutic communication bridge the age divide on the democratic Western landscape and deconstruct the barriers and negative stereotypes that are threatening our future and preventing many amazing people from reaching their full potential in education, the workplace and the community?
+Can therapeutic communication bridge the age divide on the democratic Western landscape and deconstruct the barriers and negative stereotypes that are threatening our future and preventing many amazing people from reaching their full potential in education, the workplace, and the community?
 (AHRC, 2013).

 4th May 2015

 Kolb published his learning style in 1984.
 (Mcleod, 2013) There are four phases in the cycle.
 During the reflective observation stage of particular importance, are inconsistencies between the experience and understanding.
-Morrison and Robinson, in a seminal work claimed (1997) that feelings of violation are the result of an interpretation process, known as sense-making, wherein the individual attempts to derive meaning from a perceived breach of obligation.
-Sense-making occurs when one’s expectations of events are in-congruent with one’s perceptions of actual events.
+Morrison and Robinson, in a seminal work, claimed (1997) that feelings of violation are the result of an interpretation process, known as sense-making, wherein the individual attempts to derive meaning from a perceived breach of obligation.
+Sense-making occurs when one’s expectations of events are incongruent with one’s perceptions of actual events.
 The discrepancy between expected and actual events stimulates information seeking, explanation, and interpretation.